gwgowdey/gwgowdey/README.md

 Greetings!
 Welcome to my GitHub page. :computer:

 My name is Griffin Gowdey, and I'm currently a part-time virtual student at Tarrant County College in Fort Worth, Texas.
 I'm studying IT: Programming and will be completing a Level 2 Certificate/Associate of Applied Science degree in Fall 2021.
 I'm also an evening part-time virtual Math Tutor with their Northeast Campus Math and Physics Learning Center.
-My work schedule is Monday through Friday from 5 PM to 8PM and Saturday from 10 AM to 4 PM.
+My work schedule is Monday through Friday from 5 PM to 8 PM and Saturday from 10 AM to 4 PM.

 Here is the list of courses that I'll be taking there: